Techgrounds-Cloud-9/cloud-9-Ephraim52/project_final/README.md

 ```
 - Install Python and set it to the PATH of your environment.
 Download the installer from: https://www.python.org/downloads/

-# How to use your CDK environment
+# How to use your CDK environment - if you already have this start from line 72
 - Create a folder/directory in which you will initiate the environment and download the files in using:
 ```
 mkdir cdk_workshop && cd cdk_workshop